 In line with our Terms and Conditions, if SBC cancels your course then either you will be offered a suitable alternative course or a full refund of all fees paid.
-In 2020, we took the decision to cancel all courses and provided a full refund to all families who requested this.
+In 2020 and 2021, we took the decision to cancel all courses and provided a full refund to all families who requested this.

 Should you receive a COVID-19 diagnosis before the start of your program, you will be able to submit a claim through our comprehensive travel insurance for your course and travel costs.
 In the unlikely event of a positive diagnosis for COVID-19 during the course, cover is included for additional travel and accommodation costs.